kvkt/ural-pdc/index.md

 ## Registration

-Please register on the [SIBIRCON website](https://sibircon.ieeesiberia.org/register.php), select "Mathematics, Computational Technologies, Software Engineering" section and Ural-PDC 2019 workshop inside the section.
+Please register on the [SIBIRCON website](https://sibircon.ieeesiberia.org/register.php), select the &ldquo;Mathematics, Computational Technologies, Software Engineering&rdquo; section and Ural-PDC 2019 workshop inside the section.

 ## Proceedings

 All accepted papers (up to 6 pages) will be submitted for inclusion in the IEEE Xplore Digital Library as part of SIBIRCON 2019 Proceedings.
-IEEE has agreements with almost all of the top publishers, including Thomson Reuters, Elsevier, Google Scholar, ACM, IET etc.
+IEEE has agreements with almost all of the top publishers, including Thomson Reuters, Elsevier, Google Scholar, ACM, IET, etc.

 Proceedings of the previous Ural-PDC workshops are available at <http://ceur-ws.org/Vol-1513/>, <http://ceur-ws.org/Vol-1729/>, <http://ceur-ws.org/Vol-1990/>, and <http://ceur-ws.org/Vol-2281/>; these proceedings are indexed by Scopus.